Vision Vision Performance Resilience Community builds

 Meghan Graper

-Managing Director & Global Co-Head of Debt Capital Markets
+Managing Director & Global Head of Debt Capital Markets

 Barclays